Evader-lgb/contracts/README.md

 npm install --package-lock-only
 ```

-工程结构如下 - The project structure is as follows
+The project structure is as follows

 ```shell
 contracts/